 What Is HTTPS?

-Simply put, HTTPS (HyperText Transfer Protocol Secure) is “a protocol for securing the communication between two systems e.g. the browser and the webserver”, as can be seen in the following illustration:
+Simply put, HTTPS (HyperText Transfer Protocol Secure) is the secure version of HTTP, an application protocol that allows data communication (HTML files, images, query results, etc) between two systems, e.g. the browser and the webserver, as can be seen in the following illustration:

 the conceptual model and set of communications protocols used in the Internet and similar computer networks.
 It is commonly known as TCP/IP because the current foundational protocols in the suite are the Transmission Control Protocol (TCP) and the Internet Protocol (IP). […]

 The Internet protocol suite provides end-to-end data communication specifying how data should be packetized, addressed, transmitted, routed, and received.
 This functionality is organized into four abstraction layers, which classify all related protocols according to the scope of networking involved.From lowest to highest, the layers are the link layer, containing communication methods for data that remains within a single network segment (link); the internet layer, providing internetworking between independent networks; the transport layer, handling host-to-host communication; and the application layer, providing process-to-process data exchange for applications.